Performance Outcome Measures Clause Examples

 Performance Outcome Measures.
 Grantee will adhere to the performance and outcome measure requirements documented in Attachment A-1.

 Performance Outcome Measures.
-1. CONTRACTOR shall maintain an ongoing performance outcomes monitoring program using information in its provider database, Beneficiary and Network Providers satisfaction surveys, and documentation completed by providers, including but not limited to monitoring of claims utilization patterns, assessment and screening tools, direct peer review and medical record audits.
-CONTRACTOR shall include in the outcomes monitoring program items required or recommended by the DHCS, as communicated by the ADMINISTRATOR and specified in the Reports Paragraph of this Exhibit A to the Agreement.
+1. CONTRACTOR shall maintain an ongoing performance outcomes monitoring program using information in its provider database, Concurrent Review database, Beneficiary satisfaction surveys, and documentation completed by providers, including but not limited to monitoring of claims utilization patterns, assessment and screening tools, direct peer review and medical record audits.
+CONTRACTOR shall include in the outcomes monitoring program items required or recommended by the DHCS, as communicated by ADMINISTRATOR, and specified in the Reports Paragraph of this Exhibit A to the Contract.

 a.
-Objective 1: CONTRACTOR shall achieve, track and evaluate timeliness of access for Beneficiaries and Network Providers calling the Access Line.
-Timeliness measurements should include, but are not limited to, percentage and number of abandoned member calls to be no more than five percent (5%) of total monthly member calls, percentage and number of member calls answered within thirty (30) seconds to be no less than eighty-five percent (85%) and track call volume, service verification, and timeframe for routine calls from point of authorization to provider appointment.
+Objective 1: CONTRACTOR shall achieve, track and evaluate timeliness of access to benefit services for Beneficiaries and Network Providers calling the Access Line.
+Timeliness measurements will include, but are not limited to, percentage and number of abandoned member calls to be no more than five percent (5%) of total monthly member calls, percentage and number of member calls answered within thirty (30) seconds to be no less than eighty-five percent (85%) and track call volume, and timeframe for routine calls from point of authorization to provider appointment.

 b.
-Objective 2: CONTRACTOR shall achieve, track and evaluate utilization trends from claims-based data, identifying quality of care concerns related to over and underutilization patterns.
-CONTRACTOR will report on the number and outcomes for cases exceeding utilization criteria approved by ADMINISTRATOR and conduct clinical reviews including but not limited to provider-peer consultation, beneficiary rescreening, Level of Care (LOC) reassignment and transition and Medical Director review for no less than twenty percent (20%) of identified outliers within thirty (30) calendar days of each monthly report.
+Objective 2: CONTRACTOR shall achieve, track and evaluate utilization trends from claims-based data for outpatient and inpatient network provider mental health claims, identifying quality of care concerns related to over- and underutilization patterns as established within clinical program guidelines.
+CONTRACTOR shall report on the number and outcomes for cases exceeding utilization criteria approved by ADMINISTRATOR and conduct clinical reviews including, but not limited to, provider-peer consultation, beneficiary rescreening, Level of Care (LOC) reassignment and transition and Medical Director review.

 c.
 Objective 3: CONTRACTOR shall achieve, track and evaluate no less than ninety percent (90%) satisfactory Beneficiary survey results with the customer service provided on the twenty-four (24) hour-seven (7) days a week Access Line.
-Measurement of satisfaction shall be determined by, but not be limited to; overall satisfaction with informing Beneficiaries of grievance and appeals, State Fair Hearings, accessing services, brief screening for services, and providing referral processes.”
+Measurement of satisfaction shall be determined by, but not be limited to; overall satisfaction with informing Beneficiaries of benefit information, accessing services, brief screening for services, and providing referral processes.

 Performance Outcome Measures.
 1. CONTRACTOR agrees that annually the percentage of Clients who complete the program by making substantial progress on their treatment plan goals and remaining in the program until their release should exceed 75%.